d-michail/python-jheaps/docs/api/interfaces.rst

    :inherited-members:
    :members:

-Most addressable heaps are also mergeable
+Most addressable heaps are also mergeable.

 .. autoclass:: jheaps.types.MergeableHeap
    :inherited-members:
    :members:

+The library also contains a few double ended addressable heaps.

+.. autoclass:: jheaps.types.DoubleEndedAddressableHeap
+   :inherited-members:
+   :members:

+.. autoclass:: jheaps.types.DoubleEndedAddressableHeapHandle
+   :inherited-members:
+   :members:

 Heap
 ^^^^

+A simpler interface is also supported for heaps which are not addressable.
+In this simpler interface, values are not supported.

 .. autoclass:: jheaps.types.Heap
+   :inherited-members:
+   :members:

+Support is also provided for double ended heaps.

+.. autoclass:: jheaps.types.DoubleEndedHeap
    :inherited-members:
    :members: